 Blood tests and scans

-Blood tests may be ordered as appropriate to check for problems that could be causing or triggering the seizures.
+Blood tests may be ordered to check for problems that could be causing or triggering the seizures.

 Your doctor may also suggest scans or tests designed to detect abnormalities within the brain.